sagaofpls/sagaofpls.github.io/chapters/chapter-10-assessment.md

 ## Communication and Channels of Distribution

 Equally important was the way in which most of Herman Wold's publications about PLS appeared; in particular _where_ they appeared.
 More than 50 percent of Herman Wold's publications about PLS are in the form of chapters in proceedings books or edited books, with a very limited reach.
 This means that the scope of his work was highly restricted.
 Only a few readers would have access to this body of literature.

-Also unfortunate was not having a publication in an academic journal of prestige and mass scope.
+Also unfortunate was not having a publication in an academic journal of prestige and mass scope; among the more than 20+ PLS-PM publications of Herman Wold, none of them appeared in a renowned journal.
 Jöreskog published in the famous _Psyhometrika_.
-Svante Wold was more clever and he published in his own journals _Journal of Chemometrics_, and later in _Chemometrics and Intelligent Laboratory Systems_.
+Svante Wold was more clever and he published in his field journals _Journal of Chemometrics_, and later in _Chemometrics and Intelligent Laboratory Systems_.
 Why did Herman choose to publish his works the way he did it?
 In his autobiographical essay _"Models for Knowledge"_, Herman [@Wold1982b] writes on page 205:

 > Among experienced researchers working at the periphery or outside the mainstream, there is some consensus that established learned journals adhere to the mainstream; their referees do not have the function of evaluating contributions that break away from this mainstream.